Aleksandr Popov (physicist)

 Popov's work as a teacher at a Russian naval school led him to explore high-frequency electrical phenomena.
 On 7 May 1895, he presented a paper on a wireless lightning detector he had built that worked via using a coherer to detect radio noise from lightning strikes.
 This day is celebrated today in Russia as Radio Day.
 In a 24 March 1896 demonstration, he transmitted radio signals 250 meters between different campus buildings in St. Petersburg.
 His work was based on that of another physicist, Oliver Lodge, and contemporaneous with the work of Guglielmo Marconi.

 Early life

-Born in the town of Krasnoturinsk, Sverdlovsk Oblast, in the Urals as the son of a priest, he became interested in natural sciences when he was a child.
+Born in the town of Krasnoturyinsk, currently Sverdlovsk Oblast, in the Urals as the son of a priest, he became interested in natural sciences when he was a child.
 His father wanted Alexander to join the priesthood and sent him to the Seminary School at Yekaterinburg.
 There he developed an interest in science and mathematics and instead of going on to Theology School in 1877 he enrolled at Saint Petersburg University, where he studied physics.
 After graduation with honors in 1882, he stayed on as a laboratory assistant at the university.
 However, the salary at the university was inadequate to support his family, and in 1883 he took a post as teacher and head of laboratory at the Russian Navy's Torpedo School in Kronstadt on Kotlin Island.